javacc/javacc-8/README.md

 Then in order to use your modified template file, you have to integrate it in the classpath in the step(s) you use for generating the parser:
 - on the **command line**, you just prepend the file to the classpath (`java -cp <path-to-custom-template>;... ...`)
 - under **ant**, you just prepend the file to the classpath (`<java classpath="<path-to-custom-template>;..." ...>`)
-- under **Maven**, as the JavaCC Maven plugins do not (yet) manage a specific property to add a file/directory to the classpath entries, you have to package your custom template in a jar, install it (in the local repository), and add this artifact in the dependency list of the plugin (*to be tested*
+- under **Maven**, you have to package your custom template in a jar, install it (in the local repository), and add this artifact in the dependency list of the plugin: see example [CustomTemplate](https://github.com/javacc/javacc-8-java/examples/CustomTemplate)
 - under **Gradle**: *to be completed*

 ### Rebuilding JavaCC